open-canada/UseR/learn2021.md

 # Season 2 (Spring 2021)

- This new 2021 series of hands-on ("build from scratch") tutorials is focused on developing skills for building your own R packages.
- The objective is to build a variety of useful packages for common use by all, using the codes contributed by the community.
- This includes  the ones to read, analyze and visualize COVID-19 stats, ATIP requestes, PSES  results, and other data-sets used by government organizations

 Main Topic: "Converting your useful and complex codes into packges for common use by everyone"

 Sub-topics: